 The importance of family and child mental health is evident in the HS/EHS Performance Standards.
-To that end, the HS/EHS Program employs master's level Social Workers and a School Psychologist that supported each of the HS/EHS Program's teams.
+To that end, the HS/EHS Program employs master's level Social Workers that supported each of the HS/EHS Program's teams.
 The Social Workers collaborate with classroom teachers, staff, parents, and children.
 They provide training and make referrals for ongoing services in the community for parents and children.
 They also assist the disabilities component of the program in the evaluation of children referred by teachers and/or parents who have concerns about a child's behavior, mental health, and/or development.
 In addition, Social Workers support the families and children in making transitions to other programs when needed.
-The School Psychologist provided an additional layer of support to families, teachers, children, and staff to address any mental health needs or concerns.
 HS/EHS District Staff are also provided resources and information at the beginning of the year regarding District programs and departments that are available to support their mental health needs.
 Teachers, Teacher Assistants, and Principals were provided information throughout the year electronically as it became available.